josherrickson/workshop-margins/stata_markdown/stata.md

 <</dd_do>>
 ~~~~

-# Testing for differences of means at specific values of `age`
+# Testing for differences of marginal means at specific values of `age`

 ~~~~
 <<dd_do>>